kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>But there are lots of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
 So bootcampers are needed; therefore, the algo tests are needed to let the best bootcampers stand out.</p>

-<p>A quick side-note: it must be said that some EXCELLENT coders are coming out of bootcamps.
+<p>Now, it must be said that some EXCELLENT coders are coming out of bootcamps.
 I know of two bootcamp grads that got hired by <a href="https://spotify.com/">Spotify</a>, one of the hardest places to get a job.</p>

-<p>And Noam Sauer-Utley is a bootcamp grad who's written some of the BEST JavaScript algorithms explanations I've ever read.
+<p>And Noam Sauer-Utley is a bootcamp grad who's written some of the BEST JavaScript algorithm explanations I've ever read.
 Read more of her stuff <a href="https://medium.com/@noamsauerutley">here</a>.</p>

 <p>Back to the algorithm tests: If you want to prepare for them, <a href="https://www.codewars.com/">Codewars</a> is the easiest free resource. <a href="https://www.geeksforgeeks.org/">Geeks for Geeks</a> is next and is also free...a bit more structured towards the tests.</p>